James0199/TextopolyAgain/README.md

 # Text-based Monopoly Again

 ### A Revision of my horribly written text-only monopoly clone in Python.

-Note: Hotels don't exist in this version of the game (I don't know why they're in the board game anyway)
+Note: Hotels don't exist in this version of the game
+(I don't know why they're in the board game anyway)

+## Running the Game
+Python 3.10+ is required to run the game.
+To run the game, download all files and run main.py

 ## Game modification